-Before you decide on a financial institution to deposit your savings or to secure a home mortgage or car loan, you'll want to make sure you are getting the best available interest rate.
-You can check with banks or credit unions to see their current published rates.
+Before you decide on a financial institution to deposit your savings at or to obtain a loan from, you'll want to make sure you are getting the best available interest rate.
+You can check with credit unions and banks to see their current published rates.

-In general, credit unions offer higher savings rates, meaning that your money grows faster, and lower rates on loans, meaning that you will owe less over the lifetime of the loan.
-Credit unions also tend to charge less in fees and offer better interest rates on credit cards.
+In general, credit unions offer higher savings rates and lower loan rates.
+This means your savings will grow faster and you will owe less over the life of your loan.
+Credit unions also tend to charge less in fees, require lower minimum deposit balances, and offer better interest rates on credit cards.

-Datatrac, a financial research and technology firm, regularly provides NCUA with credit union and bank interest rate comparisons.
+SNL Financial, Inc. is an independent company that tracks interest rates and terms at financial institutions nationwide and regularly provides NCUA with credit union and bank interest rate comparisons.

 In its June 2014 analysis, SNL Financial found the difference between banks and credit unions was greatest in car loan interest rates.
 The average 36-month used car loan interest rate offered by credit unions was 2.71 percent compared to 5.26 percent for banks.
 For new car loans, credit unions offered an average interest rate for 48-months of 2.64 percent compared to 4.78 percent for banks.
 The average interest rate for credit card loans at credit unions was also lower at 11.55 percent compared to 12.89 percent for banks.
 For deposits, SNL Financial found credit unions, on average, had higher 5-year CD interest rates at 1.34 percent compared to banks at 1.15 percent.